remkus/genesis-translations/readme.txt

 Most likely you either have words hardcoded in your child theme's `functions.php` file or you're working with outdated (or incomplete) WordPress translation.

+= I'd like to help out with the translations =

+Fantastic!
+Go ahead and register [here](http://translate.studiopress.com/home/ "here") and we'll get you sorted.

 == Screenshots ==

 No screenshots (yet).
 Let me know if you need some.

 == Changelog ==

+= 2.0.0 =

+* Large update to (finally) reflect the changes made in Genesis 2.0.
+Lots of improved translations across the board.
+Too many to mention specifically.

 = 1.9.2 =